NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 - **Create** Tinkercad 3D model that is suitable for 3D printing
     - Find the complete instructions in Brightspace -> Discussions -> Exercise 1
     - **Post** your work in Brightspace -> Discussions
+    - See [How to Import and Export SVG Files in Tinkercad](https://www.tinkercad.com/blog/import-and-export-svg-files-tinkercad) for how to import external shapes made in Illustrator, Inkscape, or other vector editors

 - **Read** through these tutorials to prepare for the CircuitPython workshop